 What should I plant?

 What do you eat?
 Start with your family’s favorite vegetables.
 Gardening is so much more rewarding when you can enjoy the benefits of all your hard work.
 For years and years I grew green beans in my garden because they were easy to grow and because it seemed like a vegetable I “should” grow.
 The thing is out of 6 people in my family only me and my husband like them, and even we don’t like them that much.
 I stopped wasting my time with green beans and focused my energies on veggies we loved.
-I try to add a few new kinds every year trying to expand everyone’s palettes but focus mostly on ones we love and would buy at a store.
+I try to add a few new kinds every year but focus mostly on veggies we love and would buy at a store.

 So what can I plant in a square foot?

 Look at the back of your seed packet.
 You want to look at the SEED SPACING.
 Let’s say the recommended seed spacing is 3 inches.
 Each side of your square is 12 inches.
 12 inch side divided by 3 inch spacing is 4 plants.
 So you can have 4 rows of 4 plants – or 16 plants per square.
 Make sure that tall plants are planted towards the north end of the bed so they do not shade smaller plants in front.
 Following are some recommendations for popular plants:

 Pole beans: 5

 Leaf Lettuce: 4